ForestAdmin/agent-nodejs/docs/agent-customization/plugins/provided/flattener.md

 ### `flattenRelation`

-This method allows you to either import fields from a given [one-to-one](../../../agent-customization/relationships/single-record.md#one-to-one-relations) or [many-to-one](../../../agent-customization/relationships/single-record.md#many-to-one-relations) relations.
+This method allows you to import fields from a given [one-to-one](../../../agent-customization/relationships/single-record.md#one-to-one-relations) or [many-to-one](../../../agent-customization/relationships/single-record.md#many-to-one-relations) relations.

 It is useful when you want to repatriate multiple fields inside one collection.